vikramadhiman/vikramadhiman1/_posts/2022-05-02-north-star-metric-what-why-how-steps.md

 <h2>What is a North Star? </h2>

 Start by literally thinking of the North Star which is used to provide direction esp for the ships.
 In product development, a North Star is that one metric that all experiments, features and improvements in a given product area would optimise for i.e. that one metric that helps provide direction to all the teams.
 It is one metric everyone in the company can use to align and measure progress.
+This is an important takeaway.
+North Star Metric was designed as part of the overall Growth Hacking concept by Sean Ellis.

 The North Star metric is a long-term metric and ideally never changes unless your company direction or situations change.
 You are always improving this one metric and this one metric helps you track the three key goals of the company -> customer value, revenue and growth.